Carp Fishing in Hot Weather - 7 Tips to Summer Carp Fishing

 Adding additional oils and attractants your bait can be a viable method for producing more fish on your hook.
 You don’t need to go overboard with this, but a little bit can go a long distance with carp fishing.

-Try nice combos of hemp or your favorite bait with PVC bags and find a good location to attempt your fishing efforts for the day.
+Try nice combos of hemp or your favorite bait with PVC bags (Bags on Amazon) and find a good location to attempt your fishing efforts for the day.

 Try and cast into the same 12-18-inch area every time.
 If you’re adding extra additives, you need to make sure you’re hitting your mark over and over.